Density of wave fronts: Billiards

 \paragraph{} Here is a problem that we feel could be settled with a simple argument, but which also escapes us so far:

 \begin{conj} For all convex polygon billiards, all the wave fronts $W_t(P)$ become dense. \end{conj}

-\paragraph{} While the {\bf regular equilateral triangle}, the {\bf regular hexagon} or the {\bf regular octagon} can be looked at using a cover, we do not know what happens for a {\bf regular pentagon}.
-It might even hold for non-convex case as long as the illumination problem is solved and the union of wave fronts covers the entire table up to a finite set of points.
+\paragraph{} While the {\bf regular equilateral triangle}, the {\bf regular hexagon} the {\bf regular octagon} or a right angle triangle, can be shown to satisfy the density condition, we do not know what happens already for a {\bf regular pentagon}.
+It might even hold for non-convex case as long as the illumination problem is solved there, meaning that union of wave fronts covers the entire table up to a finite set of points.
+The Penrose table is a non-convex piecewise smooth region with elliptic, circular and straight line boundary parts.
+No wave front now becomes dense there because placing a light source at any point $P$ leads there to dark regions that can not be reached.

 \paragraph{} As a consequence of the torus case, we can state the following result:

 \begin{coro} For the billiard in a square, the wave front of any point $P$ becomes dense. \end{coro}

 \begin{proof} By unwrapping the table we get to a universal cover $\mathbb{R}^2$ of $Q=[0,1] \times [0,1]$.
 The circle $S_t(P)$ centered at $P$ gets mapped into $K_t(P) = \pi(S_t(P))$, where $\pi$ is the map which first maps $(x,y)$ to $(x,y) \; {\rm mod} \; 2$, then applies the map $(x,y) = (q(x),q(y))$, where $q$ is the tent map $q(x)=x$, if $x \leq 1$ and $q(x)=2-x$ if $x \in [1,2]$.
 In short, the piecewise smooth exponential map